-The ASM branch adds the functionality to apply increments to model variables, temperature, salinity, sea surface height, velocity and sea ice concentration.
-These are read into the model from a file which may be produced by data assimilation.
-This code is controlled by the namelist nam\asminc.
+The ASM code adds the functionality to apply increments to the model variables: temperature, salinity, sea surface height, velocity and sea ice concentration.
+These are read into the model from a NetCDF file which may be produced by separate data assimilation code.
+The code can also output model background fields which are used as an input to data assimilation code.
+This is all controlled by the namelist nam\asminc.
 There is a brief description of all the namelist options provided.
 To build the ASM code key\asminc must be set.

-12.1 Direct initialization
+13.1 Direct initialization